Agent Agreement – Terms and Conditions

 12.2 Application

-12.3 Employee Protection Program
+12.3 Protection Program

-The PPSC has adopted a policy and guidelines that include a Risk Management Protocol (the Protocol), a standardized EPP Incident Reporting Form, risk assessment tools and security protection measures.
+The PPSC has adopted a policy and guidelines that include a Risk Management Protocol (the Protocol), a standardized Incident Reporting Form, risk assessment tools and security protection measures.

 12.4 Roles and Responsibilities

-Agent Supervisors:
+Agent Supervisor:

 Agents: